blazmrak/veles/README.md

 and Gradle plugins do.
 The job of these tools is to define the pipeline your code must go through in order for it to be "built" and you can customize it pretty much as much as you want.
-All this to say, build tools concern themselves with planning, not doing.
+All this to say, build tools concern themselves with orchestrating, not doing.

 Veles does not care about that, it just carries out common operations with a simpler CLI API.
 You could use Veles in a Maven or Gradle plugin, but that would not make